Rev. Scott Bennion, MDiv, WHC, BCPC

 Qualifications, Work, and Experience

 I received my Master of Divinity (MDiv) from Phoenix Seminary and a Bachelor of Science in Philosophy from the University of Utah.
 I completed four units of Clinical Pastoral Education through the College of Pastoral Supervision and Psychotherapy.
 I received training to be a Whole Health Coach (WHC) through the Veterans Health Administration Office of Patient Centered Care & Cultural Transformation.
+I am currently working on a Doctor of Ministry in Integrative Chaplaincy through Vanderbilt Divinity School with an expected graduation date of 2024.
 I am a member of the Center for Spiritual Care and Pastoral Formation where I am credentialed as both a Board Certified Pastoral Counselor (BCPC) and Board Certified Clinical Chaplain (BCCC).
 I am ordained as an Endorsed Minister through the Federation of Christian Ministries and am a member of Spiritual Directors International.

 I currently serve as a chaplain at the Phoenix VA Medical Center and co-founded Interface 4 Wellness, an inter-spiritual wellness practice.
 My wife, Lisa Rose, and I speak in churches and faith communities on a regular basis and offer workshops that are psycho-spiritual and educational in nature, providing the necessary structure, motivation, and accountability for personal and relational growth.